rage/java-programming/data/part-7/2-algorithms.md

 <!-- Valmiit järjestämisalgoritmit toimivat sekä alkeistyyppisille muuttujille, että joillekin Javan valmiille viittaustyyppisille muuttujille kuten String.
 Omien luokkiemme järjestämistä varten joudumme antamaan Javalle hieman lisävinkkejä, sillä luokat eivät sisällä tietoa siitä, miten niistä luodut oliot pitäisi järjestää.
 Palaamme omista luokista tehtyjen olioiden järjestämiseen ohjelmoinnin jatkokurssilla. -->

-Java's build-in sorting algorithms work with value type variables and some of Java's build-in reference type variables, like String.
+Java's built-in sorting algorithms work with value type variables and some of Java's built-in reference type variables, like String.
 In order for our own classes to be sorted, we need to provide Java with some tips on how to do that, because the classes themselves don't contain information on how objects created from them should be ordered.
 We'll get back to ordering objects created from classes we made ourselves in the advanced course in programming.

 <programming-exercise name='Ready-made Sorting Algorithms' tmcname='part07-Part07_04.ReadymadeSortingAlgorithms'>